Sitefinity/Telerik.Sitefinity.Samples.Quantum/README.md

 ### Login

-To login to Sitefinity backend, use the following credentials:
+To login to the Sitefinity CMS backend, use the following credentials:

 **Username:** admin
 **Password:** password